Ofir Marciano

-Ofir Meir Marciano (or Martziano, אופיר מאיר מרציאנו; born 7 October 1989) is an Israeli professional footballer who plays as a goalkeeper for Dutch Eredivisie club Feyenoord, and the Israel national team which he also captains occasionally.
-He started his career with Israeli side Ashdod and has since played for Belgian club Mouscron and Scottish club Hibernian.
+Ofir Meir Marciano (or Martziano, אופיר מאיר מרציאנו; born 7 October 1989) is an Israeli professional footballer who plays as an goalkeeper for Israeli Premier League club Hapoel Be'er Sheva and is a former member of the Israel national team.

 Early and personal life

 Marciano was born and raised in Ashdod, Israel, to a family of Sephardic Jewish descent.

 He married Israeli model Shelly Regev in 2016.
 They have two sons.

 Club career

 Ashdod

 Marciano signed for Ashdod in 2008, and made over 130 Israeli Premier League appearances for the Israeli club.

 Mouscron

 On 7 July 2015, Marciano signed a season-long loan deal with top division Belgian First Division A club Mouscron.

 Hibernian

 In August 2016, he signed for Scottish club Hibernian on loan for the 2016–17 season, although regulations held up his eligibility to play for the club.
 Marciano said that he was sold on the move by fellow Israeli footballer Nir Bitton, who plays for Celtic.
 Following a three-week delay, it was announced on 26 August 2016 that Marciano had obtained his work permit.
 He made his debut for the club on the following day, in a 4–0 win against Greenock Morton.
 Marciano made 21 league appearances as Hibernian won the 2016–17 Scottish Championship, eventually helping his club earn their promotion to the top division of the Scottish Premiership.

 In June 2017, he signed a four-year deal with Hibernian.
 Marciano was replaced in the team by Ross Laidlaw in September, missing one game due to observing Yom Kippur.
 Marciano regained his place, but in June 2018 he underwent surgery on a finger injury.
 This caused him to miss matches early in the 2018–19 season, which led to Hibs signing Hungarian goalkeeper Adam Bogdan.
 Marciano resumed training in October 2018 and subsequently regained the starting position with Hibs.

 Chris Maxwell replaced Marciano as first choice early in the 2019–20 season, but the Israeli regained his place during December 2019.
 Marciano continued as first choice during the 2020–21 season, but advised the club in March 2021 that he would not sign a new contract – eventually finishing that 2020–21 Scottish Premiership season with Hibernian in the 3rd place, as well as making over 120 appearances for the Scottish club.